 Questions to ask: Does the resort have its own safe area to wait it out or will the guests be evacuated to a larger, safer place?
 If you can juggle your plans a little, ask the manager if you can delay your arrival.
 Don’t risk going through the travel agency on this, because the information may not be accurate unless you deal directly with the hotel itself.
 As for refunds, if you paid for travel insurance when you first booked the trip, you might be able to get your money back.
 Don’t be shy about asking.

 If you’re already onsite, don’t buck the odds by taking an excursion if the hurricane is due to hit that day.
 Sounds obvious, but some travelers have an adventurous (translation = reckless) mindset.
 The price tag of a rescue operation – several thousand dollars – being added to your checkout bill, should make you think twice.
 Besides, it’s more fun to stay put.
-If I had not been busy looking for criminals, I could have enjoyed a full-blown hurricane party, safe behind concrete walls built to withstand the ripping force of 150 mile an hour winds.
+Quite often, guests can enjoy a full-blown hurricane party, safe behind concrete walls built to withstand the ripping force of 150 mile an hour winds.

 If you are off site and the storm moves in more quickly than anticipated, veers off course, you get a flat tire, you get lost, etc., getting to high ground to avoid drowning in the rising sea is the best idea.
 Get out of the car, find some solid cover and pray, because you will never be able to outrun a Class 4 or 5 hurricane, once the storm has reached landfall.